JonathanReeve/jonreeve.com/projects/annotags/annotag-calculator.md

 permalink: /projects/annotags/
 ---

 Make your tweetable book location annotags with this calculator.
 [Read the introductory blog post here](/projects/annotags/about.html) for an explanation of annotags.
-If you choose "ISBN" as your bookcode format below, this calculator will turn your unwieldy 10-digit ISBN into a shortened, more easily typable form, more suitable for squeezing into a tweet.
+If you choose "ISBN" as your bookcode format below, this calculator will turn your unwieldy 10- or 13-digit ISBN into a shortened, more easily typable form, more suitable for squeezing into a tweet.
 For example, the ISBN `0743482786` will become the five-character code `EtVPZ`.

 <section id="calculator">
 	<form>